advanced-security/dependabot-kev-action/README.md

 Action to detect if any open Dependabot alert CVEs are in the list of [CISA Known Exploitable Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) and fail the workflow.

- :warning: WARNING: THIS WILL MAKE DEPENDABOT ALERT DATA VISIBLE TO ANYONE WITH REPOSITORY READ ACCESS

 ![image](https://user-images.githubusercontent.com/1760475/208767910-dc8e1192-d41e-489c-bf71-ea4df20025bf.png)

 ```yml